StefanB7/ISS-Telegram-Notifier/README.md

 (venv) $ python3 issBot.py
 ```

 To let the bot run in the background, press `Ctrl+Z`, type bg in the command prompt `Enter` and then disown and `Enter`.
-You can now close your SSH session into your machine.
+You can now close your SSH session.